-There is little I can add to what has already been said here about the policy options and the payment reforms we should adopt - there is as much brilliance in this room as you can find in the Senate, the House and the Supreme Court combined.
-And thank God we have a new measure of brilliance in the White House.

-So what I want to talk to you about today is the consequences if we don't get this job done soon --- and some ground rules for going about it.
+OF·SOCIAL INSURANCE There is little I can add to what has already been said here about the policy options and the payment reforms we should adopt.
+Instead, I want to talk to you today about the consequences if we don't get this job done soon - and some ground rules for going about it.